 It is unknown who designed the Water Tower building, but John Olmsted once wrote that he thought it may have been Charles Saunders.
-Round with a brick exterior, the building has two doors, one at the north and one at the south, each leading to the observatory top via a spiraling staircase of 106 steps plus two short landings.
+Round with a brick exterior, the Water Tower building has two doors, one at the north and one at the south, each leading to the observatory via a spiraling staircase of 106 steps plus two short landings.

 The Volunteer Park Reservoir began service in 1901, and the 1906 Water Tower was added for additional volume and water pressure.
 Much of the engineering of Seattle’s water system was performed by Reginald Heber Thomson, who convinced the City of Seattle to use the Cedar River and directed construction of the intake at Landsburg.
 Thomas’s gravity-led system was used, in addition to Volunteer Park, for the Lincoln Park Reservoir (now Cal Anderson Park).

 The words “Aqua Pura – MCMVI” (pure water – 1906) welcome visitors into the Water Tower.
 Above the engraved words is a classical pediment (triangular piece).
 Further adding to the classical features are a granite doorframe and a row of stone-carved dentils (tooth-like pieces) just above the doorway.

 To the right of the north entrance is a bronze plaque to LB Youngs, the Water Department superintendent from 1895 to 1923.
 Under Youngs’s watch, the Cedar River was tapped to supply water to Seattle.